faamir/kmeans/README.md

-# kmeans
-Simple Kmeans from scratch
+Simple Kmeans in Python from scratch for pandas